-This species is classified as Near Threatened because populations appear to be undergoing a moderately rapid decline; almost qualifies for listing under criteria A2c+3c.
+This species is classified as Near Threatened because the populations appear to be undergoing a moderately rapid decline.
 Proposed large-scale soda ash extraction at Lake Natron, the most important breeding colony, although currently on hold, would be disastrous for this species and, were this to happen, the species may qualify for uplisting to a higher threat category.

 The overall population trend is decreasing owing to habitat degradation and disturbance, although some populations may be stable and others have unknown trends (Delany and Scott 2006), thus a moderately rapid decline is suspected overall.

 Phoeniconaias minor breeds mainly in the Rift Valley lakes of East Africa in Ethiopia, Kenya and Tanzania.
-Three smaller breeding congregations occur in West Africa, in southern Africa, and in Asia, in India and Pakistan.
-When not breeding, it occurs in virtually every sub-Saharan country and from the Arabian peninsula to Pakistan.
-The global population has been estimated as c.2,220,000-3,240,000, including c.650,000 in Asia (Rose and Scott 1997).
-The largest population, estimated to be 1.5-2.5 million birds, occurs on the alkaline-saline lakes of the Great Rift Valley in East Africa (Delany and Scott 2006), with approximately 105,000 at Lake Natron, Tanzania (Clamsen et al. 2011).
+Three smaller breeding congregations occur in West Africa, in southern Africa, and in India and Pakistan.
+When not breeding, it occurs in virtually every sub-Saharan country and from the Arabian Peninsula to Pakistan.
+The global population has been estimated at c.2,220,000-3,240,000, including c.650,000 in Asia (Rose and Scott 1997).
+The largest population, estimated to be 1.5-2.5 million birds, occurs on the alkaline-saline lakes of the Great Rift Valley in East Africa (Delany and Scott 2006), with approximately 105,000 individuals at Lake Natron, Tanzania (Clamsen et al. 2011).
 Smaller populations occur in the Rann of Kachchh in north-western India, estimated to be approximately 390,000 birds, in southern Africa, estimated to be 55,000-65,000 birds, and in West Africa, estimated to be 15,000-25,000 birds (Delany and Scott 2006).
-Declines have been suggested for much of Africa (Rose and Scott 1997; Simmons 1996) (including its major breeding site at Lake Natron [Clamsen et al. 2011]); and at at least one site in India (Kulshreshtha et al. 2011), but are difficult to clarify owing to large-scale movements within the continent (Zaccara et al. 2008) and between Africa and India (Parasharya et al. 2015).
-It is adapted to respond to local environmental changes in sites by moving elsewhere, and thus depends on a network of suitable areas (L. Bennun in litt.
+Declines have been suggested for much of Africa, including in its major breeding site at Lake Natron (Simmons 1996, Rose and Scott 1997, Clamsen et al. 2011), and at at least one site in India (Kulshreshtha et al. 2011).
+However, the overall rate of decline is difficult to clarify owing to large-scale movements of individuals within the continent (Zaccara et al. 2008) and between Africa and India (Parasharya et al. 2015).
+The species is adapted to respond to local environmental changes in sites by moving elsewhere, and thus depends on a network of suitable areas (L. Bennun in litt.
 1999, Zaccara et al. 2011).

 Conservation Actions Underway

 CITES Appendix II.
 CMS Appendix II.
-It breeds at an artificially created site at Kamfers Dam, South Africa (Anderson 2015, M. Anderson in litt.
-2008).
-In September 2006, 35 experts from the species's range states attended a meeting in Nairobi, Kenya, to start the process of drafting an International Action Plan for the species under the auspices of CMS and AEWA (Anon.
+It breeds at an artificially created site at Kamfers Dam, South Africa (M. Anderson in litt.
+2008, Anderson 2015).
+In September 2006, 35 experts from the states within the species's range attended a meeting in Nairobi, Kenya, to start the process of drafting an International Action Plan for the species under the auspices of CMS and AEWA (Anon.
 2008), which was produced in 2008 (Childress et al. 2008).
 Breeding success was increased at a West African mixed colony with Greater Flamingo P. roseus by the prevention of hunting and deterrence of pedators (Moreno-Opo et al. 2011).
-In Namibia the NamPower/ Namibia Nature Foundation Strategic Partnership is looking into reducing collisions with power lines in that country (NamPower/ Namibia Nature Foundation Strategic Partnership 2010).
-In Botswana the breeding area at the Makgadikgadi salt pans was listed as a Flamingo sanctuary in 2009, and a management plan for this site has been developed (Kootsositse 2012).
+In Namibia, the NamPower/ Namibia Nature Foundation Strategic Partnership is looking into reducing collisions with power lines in that country (NamPower/ Namibia Nature Foundation Strategic Partnership 2010).
+In Botswana, the breeding area at the Makgadikgadi salt pans was listed as a Flamingo sanctuary in 2009, and a management plan for this site has been developed (Kootsositse 2012).